Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Optimality conditions for multivariate Chebyshev approximation

 In the special case of univariate polynomial approximation, the Haar matrix becomes a Vandermonde matrix

-Then, Kirchberger's condition states that a generalized polynomial $\bp(x)$ is optimal if and only if the Haar matrix $H(x_1,\ldots,x_k)$ evaluated at some error extreme points $x_i\in \ext(\bp-f)$ has a non-trivial kernel vector $u\in\R^k$ whose component signs match the error signs: \begin{theorem}[Kirchberger's condition] The generalized polynomial $\bp(x)$ is a best uniform approximation of $f$ inside $X$ if and only if there exist a finite signature $\{(x_1,s_1),\ldots,(x_k,s_k)\}\subseteq\sig(\bp-f)$ such that
+Then, Kirchberger's condition states that a generalized polynomial $\bp(x)$ is optimal if and only if the Haar matrix $H(x_1,\ldots,x_k)$ evaluated at some error extremal points $x_i\in \ext(\bp-f)$ has a non-trivial kernel vector $u\in\R^k$ whose component signs match the error signs: \begin{theorem}[Kirchberger's condition] The generalized polynomial $\bp(x)$ is a best uniform approximation of $f$ inside $X$ if and only if there exist a finite signature $\{(x_1,s_1),\ldots,(x_k,s_k)\}\subseteq\sig(\bp-f)$ such that

-The integer $k$ can be chosen less or equal to $n+1$. \end{theorem} Obviously, extreme points for which $u_i=0$ are useless in the characterization.
-More precisely, as noted in~\cite{Osborne1969,Brosowski1983}, the condition can be sharpened: the set of extreme points used in~\eqref{eq:Kirchberger} can always be selected so that it is minimal, in the sense that no strict subset satisfies the same condition.
+The integer $k$ can be chosen less or equal to $n+1$. \end{theorem} Obviously, extremal points for which $u_i=0$ are useless in the characterization.
+More precisely, as noted in~\cite{Osborne1969,Brosowski1983}, the condition can be sharpened: the set of extremal points used in~\eqref{eq:Kirchberger} can always be selected so that it is minimal, in the sense that no strict subset satisfies the same condition.
 In this case, we have that $H(x_1,\ldots,x_k)$ is rank $k-1$, i.e., has a kernel of dimension $1$, and therefore $k\leq n+1$, $u_i>0$ and $e(a,x_i)\,u_i > 0$ hold for all $i\in\{1,\ldots,k\}$.

 \begin{example}[Application to Example~\ref{ex:example-1}] We consider again the uniform approximation of $f(x)=x^Tx$ inside $\B^m$ and the optimal polynomial $\bp(x)=\tfrac{1}{2}$.
-We need to select a finite number of extreme points $\{x_1,\ldots,x_k\}$ and form Kirchberger's matrix
+We need to select a finite number of extremal points $\{x_1,\ldots,x_k\}$ and form Kirchberger's matrix

 Since the first row contains only positive entries, any kernel vector must have components with different signs.
-Hence, we must select extreme points with positive and negative errors: $x_1=0$ with positive error, and $x_2$ anywhere in $S^{m-1}$ and the opposite extreme point $-x_2$, both with negative error.
+Hence, we must select extremal points with positive and negative errors: $x_1=0$ with positive error, and $x_2$ anywhere in $S^{m-1}$ and the opposite extremal point $-x_2$, both with negative error.
 This leads to

 whose kernel is $u=(-2,1,1)$.
 This kernel vector satisfies $s_i\,u_i\geq0$ hence Kirchberger condition proves that $\bp$ is optimal. \end{example}